Last Updated August 18th, 2023

 We may partner with selected third parties to allow tracking technology on the Supply Leader Website, which will enable them to collect data about how you interact with the Supply Leader Website and our services over time.
 This information may be used to, among other things, analyze and track data, determine the popularity of certain content and better understand online activity.

 Mobile Device.
-If you use a mobile device to access the Website or download any of our mobile applications, we may collect device information (such as your mobile device ID, model and manufacturer), operating system, version information and IP address.
+If you use a mobile device to access the website or use a mobile application downloaded from the Apple Store, we may collect information about your device (such as mobile device ID, model, and manufacturer), operating system, version information, and IP address.

 Geo-Location Information.
 Unless we have received your prior consent, we do not access or track any location-based information from your mobile device at any time while downloading or using our mobile application or our services, except that it may be possible for Supply Leader to determine from an IP address the geographic location of your point of connectivity, in which case we may gather and use such general location data.